Welcome! I am Lecturer / Assistant Professor in European Politics at University College London

-Before joining UCL, I was a John F. Kennedy Memorial Fellow at the Center for European Studies, Harvard University, as well as a Thyssen Postdoc Fellow at the Center for Comparative Politics, University of Cologne.
-I obtained my Ph.D. from the London School of Economics and Political Science.
-My research interests are in democratic representation, political behavior and public opinion, with a special focus on politics in the European Union.
-I study how citizens form their political views towards and in response to democratic politics, and if, when, and how political elites adopt these views in their legislative behavior.
+My research interests are in democratic representation, political behavior and public opinion, with a special focus on international, supranational and transnational politics in the European Union.
+I study how citizens form their political views towards and in response to democratic politics, and if, when, and how political elites adopt these views in their behavior.
 I am also interested in new advances in quantitative methods in the areas of survey experiments, text analysis, multivariate measurement, and time-series-cross-section analysis.
+In 2022, I was awarded an ERC Starting Grant for the project MULTIREP that aims to enable and develop an alternative research agenda on political representation (planned project duration: September 2023 - August 2028).
 For my work on government responsiveness in the Council of the EU I received a “Best Article Award” by the American Political Science Association in 2018.

 DICEU (‘Debates in the Council of the European Union’)